PaLMR: Towards Faithful Visual Reasoning via Multimodal Process Alignment: Experiments

 \textbf{The PaDLayer data curation pipeline demonstrates strong data efficiency.} Without visual-aware scores, the GRPO baseline (second-to-last row in Table~\ref{tab:main_results}) outperforms OpenVLThinker across all benchmarks, requiring only 4.7K training examples compared to 12K for OpenVLThinker, a 2.5-fold reduction under identical GRPO training conditions.
 When a process-level perception-aware score is incorporated into V-GRPO, the PaOLayer achieves state-of-the-art performance among 7B-scale models.
 PaLMR surpasses MM-Eureka-7B on MathVerse (47.5 vs 46.6) and HallusionBench (70.9 vs 69.5), even though vanilla GRPO does not outperform Eureka.
 These findings highlight the critical role of process-level visual alignment in GRPO: process-level visual scoring enforces consistency and reduces hallucinated reasoning (Figure~\ref{fig:teaser}).

-\textbf{PaOLayer computes visual-aware scores using a purely synthetic corpus, and its robustness to noise indicates strong scalability potential.} This potential is further underscored by comparison with Perception-R1, which also integrates visual-aware scores into reinforcement learning.
-Perception-R1 adopts point-wise visual-aware scoring, whereas PaOLayer performs pairwise reranking.
-As it is often unstable for an LLM to estimate the co-occurrence of visual elements between its own response and a reference generated by a stronger model, Perception-R1 asks Gemini to generate question-relevant visual content; in contrast, PaOLayer only requires Gemini to produce an image caption.
-Even with lower-quality data, PaLMR still outperforms Perception-R1 across all benchmarks.
-These empirical gains validate the effectiveness of pairwise visual-aware scoring: by allowing the model to use self-generated reference responses, it reduces dependence on high-quality annotations and offers better scalability potential.
+\textbf{PaOLayer achieves strong scalability through noise robustness.} We compare against Perception-R1, which also integrates visual-aware scores into RL.
+Perception-R1 relies on point-wise scoring and requires Gemini to generate complex, question-relevant visual content.
+In contrast, PaOLayer employs pairwise reranking and only requires Gemini to produce a generic image caption.
+Despite relying on these less specialized data, PaLMR outperforms Perception-R1 on all benchmarks.
+This confirms that pairwise scoring, by leveraging self-generated reference responses, reduces reliance on high-quality, task-specific annotations and offers better scalability potential.

-Figure~\ref{fig:vis_result_1} shows several visual comparison results between the baseline model and our results.
-As shown in the Figure ~\ref{fig:vis_result_1} (a) and (b), compared with the baseline, our method consistently produces reasoning chains that are visually aligned while maintaining answer correctness, demonstrating the robustness of the proposed approach.